-- consider that our wider regulation, including our regulatory requirements for access and participation will mitigate these risks.
-In addition, we will take steps to increase our monitoring to identify instances where this may be the case. - 62.
-Our approach to regulating student outcomes is complemented by our recently revised approach to regulating other aspects of quality and standards.
-Taken together, these conditions of registration are designed to ensure a minimum level of protection for all students and taxpayers.
+- 62. Our approach to regulating student outcomes is complemented by our recently revised approach to regulating other aspects of quality and standards.15 Taken together, these conditions of registration are designed to ensure a minimum level of protection for all students and taxpayers.
 Our regulation of access and participation plans (APPs) requires applicable providers to set targets to improve equality of opportunity.
 Our requirements for quality in condition B4 include that awards must be credible, and condition B5 sets out that the standards of courses must appropriately reflect sector-recognised standards.
 Therefore, providers seeking to improve their performance in relation to student outcome measures will need to do so in a way that also ensures compliance with the OfS's regulatory requirements in respect of quality, standards and equality of opportunity.
 We therefore consider that the interaction of our regulatory requirements means that providers will not act to game the system in the way described by some respondents. - 63.
 If such cases did arise, we would expect to investigate whether those providers were compliant with other conditions of registration, including (but not limited to) conditions A1, B1, B2, B4 and B5.
 If we found a provider was not complying with our conditions or other regulatory requirements, we would take further regulatory action where appropriate.
 In addition, any provider with degree awarding powers (DAPs) that lowered its academic standards, or reduced the rigour of its curriculum or assessment, to secure compliance with condition B3 would be unlikely to be operating those powers securely.
 Such behaviour would suggest the provider was failing in its responsibilities to maintain quality and to set and maintain standards, which are core requirements for any provider with its own awarding powers.
 Organisations with degree awarding powers are expected to demonstrate that the standards that they set and maintain are consistent with sector-recognised standards and that assessment and awards are credible.
 We would therefore be likely to investigate whether it was appropriate for any provider that behaved in this way to continue to hold degree awarding powers. - 64.
 Finally, we note respondents' suggestions that providers may choose to close courses rather than take steps to improve student outcomes.
 We recognise that this is a possible consequence.
 We therefore set out in our proposals (in the guidance associated with the proposed new condition see paragraph 21 of Annex C) how we would deal with a provider making decisions to close courses.
-This means that if we undertake an assessment of an

-In determining the groups falling within this definition, the OfS has given due regard to students who share particular characteristics that are protected under the Equality Act 2010, as well as students who are otherwise underrepresented or disadvantaged.
-When referring to underrepresented groups, the OfS considers this to include, among others: students from deprived areas, areas of lower higher education participation, or both; some black, Asian and minority ethnic students; mature students; and disabled students (whether or not they are in receipt of Disabled Students Allowance).
-There are some student groups with protected characteristics under the Equality Act 2010 for whom the OfS has been unable to determine whether they are underrepresented at different points of the student lifecycle, because data is either collected at a national level, but with gaps in disclosure and absence of comprehensive data (for example in relation to religion or belief, sexual orientation and gender reassignment), or not collected at a national level (for example in relation to marriage and civil partnership, and pregnancy and maternity).
+This means that if we undertake an assessment of an indicator that is below a numerical threshold, and the provider has closed one or more of the courses that contributed to that indicator, we will interrogate the timing and the provider's rationale for taking that action and would consider whether a provider had: - taken action to improve its performance before the OfS's interest determine whether they are underrepresented at different points of the student lifecycle, because data is either collected at a national level, but with gaps in disclosure and absence of comprehensive data (for example in relation to religion or belief, sexual orientation and gender reassignment), or not collected at a national level (for example in relation to marriage and civil partnership, and pregnancy and maternity).

-15 For more about our revised approach to regulating quality and standards see https://www.officeforstudents.org.uk/publications/consultation-on-quality-and-standards-conditions-outcomes/.
+15 For more about our revised approach to regulating quality and standards see www.officeforstudents.org.uk/publications/consultation-on-quality-and-standards-conditions-outcomes/.